adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 ## Support This Project ⭐

-**Please help us by starring this repository! ⭐**
+**Please help us by starring this repository!** Every GitHub star is a vote for open, inclusive AI education.

-Every GitHub star is a vote for open, inclusive AI education.
 If our textbook helps you, inspires you, or simply sounds cool, please click the ⭐️ button at the top-right of the repo.

 | What your star does | Why it matters |
 |---------------------|---------------|